daihocmo/sach-ngoai-ngu/docs/tieng-anh/ngu-phap/word-level/dong-tu/qua-khu-hoan-thanh-tiep-dien.md

 Ví dụ:

-- When I phoned, Natasha was having a piano lesson.
-(I phoned during the lesson.)
+- When I phoned, Natasha was having a piano lesson (I phoned during the lesson).
 - When I phoned, Natasha had been having a piano lesson.
-(I phoned after the lesson.
+(I phoned after the lesson).

 ### Tham khảo